AviTrader sponsorship ad

 NASA’s X-59 quiet supersonic research aircraft sits on the apron outside Lockheed Martin’s Skunk Works facility at dawn in Palmdale, California © NASA

-The X-59 plays a central role in NASA's Quesst mission, which is primarily focused on providing valuable data that could prompt regulators to reconsider existing restrictions on commercial supersonic over land.
-For five decades, the United States and countries have prohibited such flights due to the disruptive sonic booms that reverberate in communities below.
+The X-59 plays a central role in NASA’s Quesst mission, which is primarily focused on providing valuable data that could prompt regulators to reconsider existing restrictions on commercial supersonic flight over land.
+For five decades, the United States and other countries have prohibited such flights due to the disruptive sonic booms that reverberate in communities below.
 The X-59 is designed to reach speeds of 1.4 times the speed of sound, or 925 mph, while minimising the noise generated by its sonic thump through advanced shaping and technologies.

 Having completed its rollout, the Quesst team is now preparing for the next stages leading up to the X-59’s maiden flight.
 These include integrated systems testing, engine runs and taxi testing.